pd95/HWS-LockScreen/README.md

 - Edge-to-edge background image (without status bar)
 - Date and time (using localized formatting, without AM/PM symbols)
 - Simulation of the lock screen buttons (including flashlight button inverting and giving a haptic feedback)
+- Use "torch" of your devices camera as flashlight

 ## Screenshot